 Kenneth A. Minor has been Sonic Foundry’s Chief Financial Officer since June 1997, Assistant Secretary from December 1997 to February 2001 and Secretary since February 2001.
 From September 1993 to April 1997, Mr. Minor was employed as Vice President and Treasurer for Fruehauf Trailer Corporation, a manufacturer and global distributor of truck trailers and related aftermarket parts and service where he was responsible for financial, treasury and investor relations functions.
 Prior to 1993, Mr. Minor served in various senior accounting and financial positions for public and private corporations as well as the international accounting firm of Deloitte Haskins and Sells.
 Mr. Minor is a certified public accountant and has a B.B.A. degree in Accounting from Western Michigan University.

 Robert M. Lipps

-Robert M. Lipps, age 41, has been Executive Vice President of Sales since April 2008, joining Sonic Foundry in April 2006 as Vice President of International Sales and assuming expanded responsibility for U.S. central sales in 2007.
+Robert M. Lipps has been Executive Vice President of Sales since April 2008, joining Sonic Foundry in April 2006 as Vice President of International Sales and assuming expanded responsibility for U.S. central sales in 2007.
 Mr. Lipps leads the company’s global sales organization including oversight of domestic, international and channel sales.
-He holds 15 years of sales leadership, business development and emerging market entry expertise in the technology and manufacturing sectors, including sales and channel management at Adaytum (now Cognos, an IBM company), Esker Software and Best Power (now Eaton Corporation).
+He holds more than 20 years of sales leadership, business development and emerging market entry expertise in the technology and manufacturing sectors, including sales and channel management at Adaytum (now Cognos, an IBM company), Esker Software and Best Power (now Eaton Corporation).
 Mr. Lipps has a B.S. degree in Marketing from the University of Wisconsin-La Crosse.

 Frederick H. Kopko, Jr.